natir/rustyread/Readme.md

         --length <length>
             Fragment length distribution (mean and stdev) [default: 15000,13000]

+        --number_base_store <nb-base-store>
+            Number of base, rustyread can store in ram before write in output in absolute value (e.g. 250M) or a relative depth (e.g. 25x)

         --output <output-path>                     Where read is write
         --qscore_model <qscore-model>
             Path to an quality score model file [default: nanopore2020]